tabrish/interactive_math_paper/Readme.md

  - if a word is defined, hovering over that word anywhere in the paper displays the definition
  - if a theorem/lemma/etc is referenced later in a paper, hovering over “Theorem X” displays the statement of Theorem X

+Check out our examples of converted papers in the Documentation!

 ## Installation

 Clone the repository and then install the python module using